Azure/batch-shipyard/docs/20-batch-shipyard-usage.md

 [current limitations for other actions](99-current-limitations.md).
 3. Batch Shipyard pools that are deleted outside of Batch Shipyard will not have their associated metadata (in Azure Storage) cleaned up.
-Please use the `pool del` functionality.
+Please use the `pool del` command instead.
 You can use the `storage` command to clean up orphaned data if you accidentially deleted Batch Shipyard pools outside of Batch Shipyard.